-With our top five picks in this guide, we’ve tried to go for a spread – both geographically, and in terms of what each has to offer.
-So, a wine jukebox near Albert Square, a loveably scuzzy pub on Oxford Road, new Scandi-chic in the Northern Quarter and a champagne bar near Deansgate (no, not as pricey as you’d think) are all in the mix.
-All sorts of alcohol in lots of different settings, in short.
+With our top picks of bars in Manchester, we’ve tried to go for a spread – both geographically, and in terms of what each has to offer.
+So, a wonderful sherry bar on Stevenson’s Square, snazzy cocktails high above the city, and everything in between.
+All are here and ready to ply you with drinks, drinks and more drinks.
+All kinds of alcohol in all kinds of settings, in short.
 Cheers!

 With a staggering 44 wines by the glass, partly due to the regularly changing selection of bottles in its Enomatic wine preservation machines (or ‘wine jukeboxes,’ as they’re colloquially known), Salut is one of the best bars in the city for exploring new vintages.
 It has a lovely, wide-windowed feel and a small menu of tapas-style plates.